SEL for Students: Self-Awareness and Self-Management

 According to the Collaborative for Academic, Social, and Emotional, Learning (CASEL), social-emotional learning (SEL) is “the process through which all young people and adults acquire and apply the knowledge, skills, and attitudes to develop healthy identities, manage emotions and achieve personal and collective goals, feel and show empathy for others, establish and maintain positive relationships, and make responsible and caring decisions.”

 Self-awareness and self-management are two of the five components that make up CASEL’s model of SEL.

 Self-Awareness is simply the ability to be aware of one’s inner life–one’s emotions, thoughts, behaviors, values, preferences, goals, strengths, challenges, attitudes, mindsets, and so forth– and how these elements impact behavior and choices across contexts.

 A student who is self-aware may notice her fearful emotional response as she is about to take a test.
 She may feel her heart beat faster and her stomach clench, making her thoughts race as she worries about failing the test.
 To get out of the test, she considers telling her teacher that she feels sick, but in the end, she recognizes that this behavior is a result of her emotions and thoughts running amok, and she accepts that these reactions can occur when she experiences anxiety.

 Skills that develop self-awareness include:

-- Analyzing emotions and how they affect others
+- Identifying and analyzing one’s emotions, and how they affect others

-- Understanding the relationship between one’s emotions, thoughts, and behaviors
+- Understanding the relationship between one’s emotions, thoughts, values, and behaviors

 Self-management is the ability to navigate and shift in a healthy way one’s thoughts, emotions, and behaviors in order to make decisions and reach goals that benefit oneself and others.